Scientists attempt to feed live chinook to ailing orca J50, but did she eat?

 “They do pick up on these types of things, very quickly,” Hanson said.

-The southern resident killer whales are a critically endangered population unique in the world, with only 75 members.
-The families of J, K, and L pods have been in steady decline, reaching their lowest population in decades.
+The southern-resident killer whales are a critically endangered population unique in the world, with only 75 members.
+The families of J, K and L pods have been in steady decline, reaching their lowest population in decades.
 The clan has not successfully reproduced in three years.

 Tahlequah, a young mother in the clan, drew world attention as she carried her dead calf for at least 1,000 miles and 17 days.